The Atheist Bible, CC-BY Fabian M. Suchanek

 Religion

-There are numerous definitions of “religion”, and in this book, we argue that none is a priori more valid than the other.
-For our purposes, We we use the term religion to mean a list of creeds such as “You will be reborn after death”, “Your deeds in this life will be punished in a future life”, etc. And to qualify as a religion, this list of creeds must include at least one supernatural statement, i.e., at least one claim about something outside the natural world — be it a god, spirits, the afterlife, a meta-physical cosmic order, the notion of a cycle of rebirth, or the idea of a divine destiny.
+There are numerous definitions of the word “religion”, and in this book, we argue that none is a priori more valid than the other.
+For our purposes, we use the term “religion” to mean a list of creeds such as “You will be reborn after death”, “Your deeds in this life will be punished in a future life”, etc. And to qualify as a religion, this list of creeds must include at least one supernatural statement, i.e., at least one claim about something outside the natural world — be it a god, spirits, the afterlife, a metaphysical cosmic order, the notion of a cycle of rebirth, or the idea of a divine destiny.
 Technically speaking, a supernatural statement is a statement that cannot be falsified on principle, meaning we can never find out if it is false.
 For example, there is nothing that a believer would accept as a proof that God does not exist.
-This makes the claim of God’s existence unfalsifiable on principle, and thus a supernatural statement.
+This makes the claim of God’s existence unfalsifiable on principle and, thus, a supernatural statement.

 Besides supernatural statements, religions usually also contain beliefs about the supernatural, moral values, and rites.
 Adherents hold that these beliefs and practices come from a divine (or otherwise supernatural) source.
 In reality, however, these beliefs and practices were never written down by a god.
-In all cases , they were recorded or defined by a human.
-The creeds of a religion are the result of an evolutionary search for beliefs that were plausible, appeared attractive to their adherents, encoded basic moral values, and secured the proliferation of the beliefs to the next generation.
-Those belief systems that passed this test of time became religions.
+In all cases, they were recorded or defined by a human.
+The creeds of a religion are the result of an evolutionary search for beliefs that were plausible, appeared attractive to adherents, encoded basic moral values, and secured the proliferation of said beliefs to the next generation.
+Belief systems that stood the test of time became religions.

-There are a plethora of religions today, which can be categorized by their principal beliefs: The Indian religions (Hinduism, Jainism, Buddhism and Sikhism) share the concept of a cycle of rebirth; the East Asian religions (Shintoism, Taoism, and Confucianism) believe in spirits; Indigenous religions (traditional African religions, Asian Shamanism, Native American religions, Austronesian and Australian Aboriginal traditions, and Chinese folk religions) see supernatural entities in natural objects; the Abrahamic religions (Christianity, Islam, Judaism, Spiritualism, and the Bahai Faith) believe in a single omnipotent god; and New Religious Movements (which include the Wicca, the Rastafari, Unitarian Universalism, Scientology, and others) often syncretize, reinterpret, or revive aspects of other religions.
-Other belief systems reject religion but posit supernatural life forces, a meta-physical property of the universe, or a god who retired after having created the universe.
-That said, religions (and religious life stances worldviews) are not monolithic: There are various interpretations of most religions, and these can differ in their moral choices, meta-physical assumptions, and number of adherents.
+There are a plethora of religions today, which can be categorized by their principal beliefs: The Indian religions (Hinduism, Jainism, Buddhism, and Sikhism) share the concept of a cycle of rebirth; the East Asian religions (Shintoism, Taoism, Confucianism, and more generally Chinese Folk Religion) believe in spirits; Indigenous religions (traditional African religions, Asian Shamanism, Native American religions, and Austronesian and Australian Aboriginal traditions) see supernatural entities in natural objects; the Abrahamic religions (Christianity, Islam, Judaism, Spiritualism, and the Bahai Faith) believe in a single omnipotent god; and New Religious Movements (which include the Wicca Faith, the Rastafarianism, Unitarian Universalism, Scientology, and others) often syncretize, reinterpret, or revive aspects of other religions.
+Other belief systems reject religion but posit supernatural life forces, a metaphysical property of the Universe, or a god who retired after having created the Universe.
+That said, religions (and religious worldviews) are not monolithic: There are various interpretations of most religions, and these can differ in their moral choices, metaphysical assumptions, and number of adherents.

 Atheism, the philosophy advocated in this book, rejects all of these creeds.